This DC Nonprofit Is Providing Furloughed Government Workers With Feminine Products | Washingtonian (DC)

 Another has dipped into their paid time off—not uncommon among furloughed workers—while she has been ordered to come back to work with no guaranteed back pay.
 “I am an FAA contractor and have been furloughed since last year.
 I’ve used most of my vacation and am now accruing negative hours, trying to figure out how to pay my mortgage and other bills.
 While this may be small, as you said, ‘a little goes a long way.’
 I could totally use some feminine hygiene products, pads and liners to be specific.”

-“These are stories I hear regularly,” Marlow says.
+“These are stories I hear regularly,” Marlowe says.
 “I don’t usually hear them tied to an FAA employee or an FBI employee.”

 Lack of access to proper hygienic products impacts women all over the world, NPR reported in 2015.
 For those living paycheck to paycheck in the US, the price of items like pads and tampons can add up quickly.
 For a family with two menstruating individuals, the price could easily rise to $30 a month, or more.

 I Support the Girls’ stock is running low, particularly with regard to pads.
-Marlow says she will continue fulfilling requests from all who submit them.
+Marlowe says she will continue fulfilling requests from all who submit them.
 Why?
 It’s about providing dignity, she says, to those who need it most.

 “If they’re furloughed, they shouldn’t have to choose between a maxipad and putting food on the table.”